One-to-One Marketing Definition

 Abandoned cart emails don’t have to involve a literal cart.
-Your prospects won’t convert unless they’re spending time on your site or in your product, and this email from Netflix is a great example of increasing engagement (not to mention a slick design, too).
+Your prospects won’t convert unless they’re spending time on your site or in your product.
+This email from Netflix is a great one-to-one personalization example of increasing engagement (not to mention a slick design, too).

 2. Personalized Text Messages

-SMS can be a super powerful retention tool.
+Text marketing can be a super powerful retention tool.
 It goes back to making it as easy as possible for customers to buy from you.
-And the best part is that, just like email, you can send triggered SMS messages that are based on your customers’ specific actions.
+And the best part is that, just like email, you can send one-to-one triggered text messages that are based on your customers’ specific actions.
 I love it when my doctor sends me reminders like this rather than calling me since I can respond right away without disrupting the flow of my day:

-SMS limits text messages to 160 characters, so you’ll need to get your message across straightaway.
+Text messages are limited to 160 characters, so you’ll need to get your message across straightaway.
 For more on how to build out a successful SMS program, click here.